 Besides the considerations under corporate law one must take into account in expanding ones economic activities to Belgium and establishing a subsidiary or branch for this purpose, it is best to also take some considerations of a fiscal nature into account before making a choice between the two.

 In the event that a subsidiary is established in Belgium, it will be subject to Belgian tax rules.
 The profit the subsidiary makes, will be taxable in Belgium as the subsidiary is deemed to be a Belgian company.
 The subsidiary can however also benefit from all tax advantages the Belgian tax regime has to offer because of this.
+However, if the subsidiary has a foreign permanent establishment, it is now no longer possible to set off any losses of this foreign permanent establishment against the profits of the subsidiary in order to reduce the taxable base in Belgium.

-If a branch is established, profit allocation has to be done, as the branch cannot be seen as being a different legal entity as has been explained above.
+If a branch that constitutes a permanent establishment is established, profit allocation has to be done, as the branch cannot be seen as being a different legal entity as has been explained above.
 One has to look at the total amount of profit a foreign company has made, including all profit stemming from its branches, and subsequently one needs to establish where which profit has been generated.
 In doing this, it is important to look where the value of the produced goods and/or services has been created exactly, as well as where the relevant functions, assets and risks are located.
 When it comes to intangible assets, the place where the so called ‘DEMPE’ functions (development, enhancement, maintenance, protection and exploitation) are performed will be decisive for an accurate profit allocation.
 If such important functions, assets or risks can be found at the branch in question, an important part of the profit needs to be allocated to it.
 In order to do this profit allocation correctly, a thorough transfer pricing analysis is required, which comes with certain costs.

 Seeing that a branch is not deemed to be a Belgian company, the foreign company cannot invoke any tax advantages under the Belgian tax regime.